-To be eligible to participate in the Hōkai Tapuwae process, the person must:
+To be eligible to participate in the Hōkai Tapuwae programme, the person must:

 · identify as Māori and provide consent for the process